yrp604/bad64-sys/docs/dev/bnil-mlil.md

 * `MLIL_IF` - Branch to the `true`/`false` MLIL instruction identifier depending on the result of the `condition` expression
 * `MLIL_GOTO` - Branch to the `dest` expression id
 * `MLIL_TAILCALL` - This instruction calls the expression `dest` using `params` as input and `output` for return values
-* `MLIL_TAILCALL_UNTYPED ` - A tailcall where the stack stack resolution could not be determined and thus a list of parameters and return values do not exist
+* `MLIL_TAILCALL_UNTYPED ` - A tailcall where the stack resolution could not be determined and thus a list of parameters and return values do not exist
 * `MLIL_SYSCALL` - Make a system/service call with parameters `params` and output `output`
 * `MLIL_SYSCALL_UNTYPED` - Makes a system/service call, but an exact set of parameters couldn't be determined.